Tag: Stella Fyvie

 The Mass Choir Amasses

 A large gathering of the Goor Koor – that assembly of happy inebriates led and accompanied by virtual-teetotaller Mary Methodist, our Mom, gathered together – assembled, amassed – on the occasion of Mom’s 45th birthday.
-Usually there were far fewer of them gathered at any one time, an occasional Lubricated Quartet perhaps, but this was a special occasion!
+Usually there were far fewer of them gathered at any one time, an occasional Lubricated Quartet perhaps, but this was a special occasion in the big loungexat 95 Stuart Street!

 And Sheila – thanks goodness! – took pictures.
 She was in matric at the time, I was in Oklahoma, Barbara in Pietermaritzburg.